Edo period: Governance

+The Shogunate was supported by a professional bureaucracy of roughly 17,000 officials.
+At the top of this hierarchy sat the Rōjū (Senior Councilors), a council that rotated monthly duties to direct foreign policy, manage relations with the lords, and oversee national security.
+They were supported by the Wakadoshiyori (Junior Councilors), who supervised the Shogun’s direct vassals.
+Specific administrative sectors—such as finance, religious affairs, or the management of major cities like Edo, Kyoto, and Nagasaki—were the responsibility of officials known as Bugyō (Commissioners).
+To maintain order and detect dissent, the Metsuke (Inspectors) operated as an internal intelligence network.
+The Hyōjōsho (Supreme Court) served as the highest judicial body for disputes between domains.

-A code of laws was established to regulate the daimyo houses.
+Historians refer to the Tokugawa system as "parcellized sovereignty" because there was no unified national treasury, national tax code, or national judiciary.
+Instead, it operated as a network of reciprocal duties known as yaku: the Shogunate provided security and peace, while the domains offered loyalty and service when required.
+A code of laws (Buke shohatto) was established to regulate the daimyo houses.
 The code encompassed private conduct, marriage, dress, types of weapons, and numbers of troops allowed; required feudal lords to reside in Edo every other year (the sankin-kōtai system); prohibited the construction of ocean-going ships; restricted castles to one per domain (han) and stipulated that bakufu regulations were the national law.
-Although the daimyo were not taxed per se, they were regularly levied for contributions to military and logistical support and for public works such as projects as castles, roads, bridges, and palaces.
+Although the daimyo were not taxed per se, they were regularly levied for contributions to military and logistical support and for public works projects such as castles, roads, bridges, and palaces.
+A domain's status and military obligations were determined by its kokudaka—an objective measure of its assessed rice productivity in koku (approx. 5 bushels).
+A lord required a minimum of 10,000 koku to be recognized as a daimyo.

 The various regulations and levies not only strengthened the Tokugawa but also depleted the wealth of the daimyo, thus weakening their threat to the central administration.
 The han, once military-centered domains, became mere local administrative units.
-The daimyo had full administrative control over their territory and their complex systems of retainers, bureaucrats, and commoners.
-Loyalty was exacted from religious foundations, already greatly weakened by Nobunaga and Hideyoshi, through a variety of control mechanisms.
+While the Shogun exercised hegemonic control over the nation, the daimyo had full administrative control over their territory and their complex systems of retainers, bureaucrats, and commoners.
+Large domains like Tosa or Satsuma were nearly independent states with their own armies, legal codes, tax systems and paper currency within their borders.
+Residents often thought of their domain as a "country" (kuni) and could not easily conceive of a hierarchy of authority extending beyond their own lord.
+The autonomy of the han extended even into the capital.
+Daimyo estates (yashiki) in Edo functioned as extensions of the home province; the lord's retainers and people were subject only to his jurisdiction, and some large estates even maintained their own prisons.